26 February 2021

 For information on developing a COVIDSafe Plan and what is required, including templates, visit the Victorian Government’s coronavirus website

-To date, the Victorian Government has announced more than $100 million in dedicated support to help the state’s creative sector through the coronavirus (COVID-19) pandemic.
 This targeted funding has complemented broader Victorian Government initiatives including Business Victoria programs which have provided vital support to impacted businesses, including in the creative industries; and the Working for Victoria scheme which is helping those who are out of work to secure alternative employment during this time.

 Visit the grants and support section of our website for current Creative Victoria funding opportunities.
 We also encourage you to subscribe to Creative Victoria’s eNews and follow us on social media to keep up to date with grants and other opportunities relevant to Victoria’s creative industries.